 The 30-second Hack

-Prince Ea’s 30-second hack to end arguments is a great technique to bring yourself back from common everyday (mid-sized) arguments.
-It is such a powerful way to reconnect and show that you value the other person and “see” them.
-Tools like these are great to have in our communication repertoire.
-Show your partner the video and use the technique ASAP.
+For both the small and medium-sized arguments, Prince Ea’s tip should work.
+His 30-second hack to end arguments is a great technique to help you resolve common couples conflict (mid-sized) arguments with emotional intelligence.
+It’s such a powerful way to reconnect and show that you value the other person and “see” them.

-- Don’t drag out big fights.
-Pause.
+- Don’t drag out big fights because they can never be resolved in one sitting.
+Instead: Pause.
 Get clear.
-Communicate the problem and think about meeting another time with solutions.
-Get help if your “solutions” aren’t working.
+Communicate the problem.
+Arrange to meet at another time with solutions.
+Get outside help if your “solutions” aren’t working.